WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

   a model's triangles breaks this scheme.
 * If triangles intersect, they can't be sorted such that one of them is closer to the camera than the other one.
-To render them accurately, their intersection but be found, or the triangles must be split into smaller triangles that don't intersect and then sorted.
+To render them accurately, their intersection must be found, or the triangles must be split into smaller triangles that don't intersect and then sorted.

 This is called the `painter's algorithm`_ and it is rarely used because of